-In the summer of 1930, a young radio engineer by the name of Karl Jansky developed new technology that opened the heavens for observation far beyond what had been previously possible.
+In the summer of 1930, a young radio engineer by the name of Karl Jansky developed a new technology that opened the heavens for observation far beyond what had been previously possible.
 With this humble beginning, radio astronomy was born.

 The Birth of Radio Astronomy

 In the summer of 1930, the technology of communicating by radio over large distances was just a few years old.
 A young radio engineer working at Bell Telephone Laboratories named Karl Jansky was given the assignment of finding out what natural radio signals might interfere with transatlantic telephone communications.
 He had an antenna that could scan the horizon, looking for sources of these interfering signals.

 Learn more about The Big Bang: The Oldest Radio Waves

 It was a wild-looking antenna made of brass piping mounted on wheels from a Model T Ford.
 It rotated around once every 20 minutes scanning the horizon.
 The antenna and receiver worked at a low frequency by today’s standards, around 20 MHz, but it was state of the art in those days.
 Jansky’s apparatus recorded signals with a pen and moving chart, and he could also listen in with headphones.

 Jansky had everything up and running by 1932, and he saw—and heard—a lot of radio signals from thunderstorms, both near and distant.
 If you’ve ever tried to listen to the radio during a thunderstorm, you appreciate that lightning makes lots of sharp bursts of radio static, making it tough to communicate through that.